lkilcher/pyTurbSim/docs/_sources/code-framework.rst.txt

       functions that control the flow of |pyts| simulations.
 Most importantly, this module defines:

-      - :class:`TurbGen.main.tsrun`, this is the primary 'run' class of PyTurbSim, which controls and directs.
+      - :class:`TurbGen.main.TGrun`, this is the primary 'run' class of TurbGen, which controls and directs.
-      - :class:`TurbGen.main.tsdata`, this is the |pyts| output-data class returned by :class:`TurbGen.main.tsrun` after execution.
+      - :class:`TurbGen.main.tsdata`, this is the |pyts| output-data class returned by :class:`TurbGen.main.TGrun` after execution.

    b) :mod:`TurbGen.base`, which contains abstract base classes for other
       components of the code (this is the foundation of the code